 Physics concentrators are prepared not only for a career in physics, but many other fields as well.
 Physics alumni may be found in academic and industrial physics research positions as well as consulting, medicine, law, teaching, biotechnology, university leadership, and engineering.

 The Physics Department section of the Undergraduate Announcement includes an overview of the undergraduate program as well as the official requirements for concentrating in physics.
 Physics concentrators and prospective concentrators may also want to refer to our pages on choosing courses, junior papers and senior theses, as well as student run activities.
 Many research opportunities are available in the department; summer research is a particularly useful and immersive experience.

 The undergraduate program committee oversees the undergraduate physics program as a whole.
-In AY 2019-2020, the committee members are, Mariangela Lisanti (chair), Jim Olsen, Silviu Pufu, and Katerina Visnjic.
+In AY 2019-2020, the committee members are, William Jones (chair), Waseem Bakr, Mariangela Lisanti and Jim Olsen.
 The program committee is assisted by Karen Kelly, the Undergraduate Administrator.

 During the spring of your sophomore year, during a designated time frame, you will schedule an appointment with a member of the undergraduate program committee.
 Before the meeting, be sure to indicate in University systems that you are a prospective physics concentrator, so that your Princeton transcript and proposed courses for junior fall will be visible to us during the appointment.